ohnorobo/stress/README.md

 ###classifier.py

 In progress.
-Currently attempt to do stress classification for a list of unannotated words when run.
-About 70% accurate.
+Does stress classification on a list of input words.

-Example output:
+Example:

+    ./classifier.py twas brillig and the slithy toves

+     /
+    twas
+      /  -
+    brillig
+    /
+    and
+      /
+    the
+      /  -
+    slithy
-    \-  / -
+     / -
-    zoophoric
+    toves

 ###syllabification.py